mcnulty/udi/PROTOCOL.md

 | single step     | 8 |
 | process cleanup | 9 |

-Further pairs depend on the event type.
+The third data item is a map and its pairs are defined by the event type.

 ## Request and Response Data